St. Sava Church (Douglas, Alaska): History

 Among those who had made it to Douglas were a group of Serbians, enough to warrant organizing a church.
 This makes Saint Sava unusual in that it was an Alaskan church not set up as a mission to minister to Native Alaskan peoples, but rather to a group who were already Orthodox Christians.
 This is an early example of the attempt of Bishop Tikhon to set up churches that represented other Orthodox nationalities in the diaspora, in particular the Syro-Arab mission (led by Bishop Raphael Hawaweeny), and the Serbian Mission, which Archimandrite Sebastian Dabovich would later be named to lead.
 The land was donated by the Treadwell Gold Mine Company, and though this church was part of the "Russian Mission", a donation for the church's construction was sent from the Council of Bishops in Serbia.
 The parish members themselves provided funding for various repairs over the years, including a new Church foundation in 1915 and two cemeteries.
 The building was a fairly simple wooden structure and had a single altar.
-According to some sources, Fr.
-Sebastian also participated in the actual construction of the building.

-Following a devastating fire in the town, Douglas' population also dropped, and the 1920 census recording only 919 people still living there.
+Following a devastating fire in the town, Douglas' population also dropped, and the 1920 census recorded only 919 people still living there.
 By some time in the 1920s, the church was not regularly used.
 In 1937, fire again burned many buildings Douglas, and the St. Sava Church burned to the ground.
 It was not subsequently rebuilt.